 Discussion Points:

 As this is written, it’s impossible to be effectively encoded under S-124 standards.
 The TSS would have to be given a position or somehow associate the TSS feature from the proper S-100 dataset to properly display such a large area.

+Had to pull rough positions to encode the warning, also could have added an AreaAffected if the user wanted to use one.